Our Executive Board

 Bonnie Claxton

-Chickasaw NationBonnie (enrolled Chickasaw Nation), is The Center for Native Health’s Program Officer for Land and Wellness.
-In this role, she supports community-based projects that emphasize the inherent and interconnected importance of environmental health and the well-being of people.
+Chickasaw NationBonnie (enrolled Chickasaw Nation), is The Center for Native Health’s Deputy Director.
 Before joining CNH, Bonnie worked for 10 years as a practicing attorney in Cherokee and Sylva, North Carolina.
 She worked for more than seven years for the Eastern Band of Cherokee Indians as the founding Program Manager for the Legal Assistance Office, which provided direct legal services to enrolled tribal members.
 During her time with the EBCI, Bonnie worked to make the justice system more accessible and trauma-informed, especially in the areas of advancing collaborative approaches to serving victims of domestic violence and sexual assault, trauma-informed policing, and protecting the rights of children and elders.
 Bonnie earned her Juris Doctor degree in 2013 from William Mitchell College of Law in St. Paul, Minnesota (now Mitchell Hamline), where she focused on federal Indian law and tribal law.

 -